 Vinesh Singh

-Vinesh Singh almost 6 years ago Dmitriy G.
+Vinesh Singh about 6 years ago Dmitriy G.

 hi, I have a couple of questions which i hope you can assist.
 How would business rules and non-functional requirements be captured using GWT?
 Similar to field validations mentioned by Dharmesh, would these sit inside the acceptance criteria?
 Also, correct me if im wrong but can a user story include more than 1 scenario?
 Last question, will alternate paths be considered another scenario for a particular user story?
 Thanks in advance.